Date: 10th May 2020.

 "Perfect" practice is — that implies removing every single prepared nourishment and sugar.
 Include matured nourishments like miso, sauerkraut, pickles, or fermented tea.
 Traditional food knowledge is the best way to heal your mental health issues.

-With the nutrition, Yoga, Deep breathing daily practices, daily 3-40 minutes physical activities.
+With nutrition, Yoga, Deep breathing daily practices, and daily 3-40 minutes of physical activities.
 Also, enhance the significant changes in the condition.

-Lastly, I would suggest that, with experiments with foods, try to observe your emotions, how you feel.
-At that point, gradually bring nourishments once more into your eating routine, individually, and perceive how you feel.
+Lastly, I would suggest that, with experiments with foods, try to observe your emotions and how you feel.
+At that point, gradually bring nourishment once more into your eating routine, individually, and perceive how you feel.

-To sum up, with Brain required food, and to deal with mental health, proper nutrition with traditional wisdom, yoga are the best strategies.
+To sum up, with Brain required food, and to deal with mental health, proper nutrition with traditional wisdom and yoga are the best strategies.
 Better than anti-depression medicines.
 These medicines are having side effects on extended run usage.

-(Note: to consult an expert if a person is suffering from severe depression.)
+(Note: consult an expert if a person is suffering from severe depression.)